hejajama/subnucleondiffraction/README.md

 where the first number is the width of the log-normal distribution sigma.

-Wilson lines generated using the IPGlasma cdoe can be used instead of the IPsat dipole as follows:
+Wilson lines generated using the IPGlasma code can be used instead of the IPsat dipole as follows:

     -dipole 1 ipglasma FILENAME step